rribeiro1/terraform-aws-budget-alarms/README.md

 ## List of Services

-> The list is not complete and new items can be added in next releases.
+> This list is not exhaustive, and new AWS services can be added in the future.

 | Service Key                 | Description                                        |
 |-----------------------------|----------------------------------------------------|